-The budget for this Study will be allocated from the funding of \$3 million, which was approved by Council from Bonus Density in the 2015 and 2016 Capital Plans for the Town Centre Area and TCP enhancements.
+The \$75,000 budget for this Study has been funded from Bonus Density approved by Council in the 2015 and 2016 Capital Plans for Town Centre Park Enhancements.

 The Development Cost Charges program estimates an additional \$5.5 million in DCC eligible park infrastructure to be constructed in the park over the 30 year DCC program time horizon.
 This will be accompanied by non-DCC eligible amenities, or upgrades to existing amenities, such as tennis and basketball courts, baseball diamonds, field houses, parking lots, or access roads.
-Given the projected range of \$5 to \$7 million in future infrastructure improvements plus the scope and importance of this park plan, staff estimate that the cost of the Master Pan process will be in the range of \$80,000 to \$150,000.
-This estimate is in line with other major park planning projects of this type, however a more detailed review is needed to confirm the total scope and budget for this work.
-A final budget will be determined and presented to Council for consideration when the competitive procurement process for this project has been completed.

-Once the plan is completed, individual construction projects will be constructed by either Strategic Initiatives or Parks Operations (depending on the scope of the project) and those identified for the short-term will be included in the 5-Year Capital Plan utilizing the funding allocated by Council as part of the 2015 and 2016 Budget.
+Once the plan is TCP Master Plan is completed, implementation of individual projects will be constructed by either Strategic Initiatives or Parks Operations (depending on the scope of the project) and those identified for the short-term will be included for construction in the 5-Year Capital Plan utilizing the funding allocated by Council as part of the 2015 and 2016 Budget.
 Detailed design and construction costs for future specific projects will require separate approvals and budgets and will be included for Council approval at the time that those projects are initiated.
+It is anticipated that some of the more immediate requirements will include those related to supporting festivals and events.